-Reviews of pupils on the SEND record take place three times a year with the class teacher, in the form of SEND Pupil Passport meetings at parents evenings.
-For pupils with Education, Health & Care plans (formerly statements of special educational needs), an annual review meeting is also held.
+For pupils with Education, Health & Care plans (formerly statements of special educational needs), an Annual Review meeting is scheduled.
 This annual review meeting is in the form of a Person Centred Review, in line with best practice, as advised by Manchester LA.
-This annual review is co-ordinated and chaired by the school SENCo.
+This annual review is co-ordinated and chaired by the school SENDCo.
 Parents and relevant professionals are invited to attend this meeting and provide relevant reports.
+All Annual Review paperwork is completed and submitted to the relevant Local Authority.
+Any updates / amendments to the Education, Health and Care Plan, following this review, are the responsibility of the relevant Local Authority.
+In addition, those pupils with Education, Health and Care Plans also have a SEND Pupil Passport in place, detailing specific targets.
+This document is reviewed and updated by the Class Teacher, on a termly basis, and shared with Parents / Carers.
+All other pupils on the SEND central record have a One Page Profile in place, which is updated annually.
+In line with whole school practice, progress of all pupils is reviewed in termly pupil progress meetings.

 For children who are on a pathway to an EHC (Education, Health and Care) Plan, regular Team Around the Child (TAC) meetings are held prior to the application being submitted to the LA.
-These meetings are co-ordinated by the school SENCo and Parents/ Carers and relevant professionals are invited to attend.
+These meetings are co-ordinated by the school SENDCo and Parents/ Carers and relevant professionals are invited to attend.

-Provision for pupils who are on the SEND central record is recorded via the central whole school provision map.
-This provision map is reviewed and updated on a termly basis following pupil progress meetings.
+Provision for pupils who are on the SEND central record is recorded, via the school online tracking system, Insight Tracking.
+This provision is reviewed and updated on a termly basis following pupil progress meetings.

 Please be advised that Parents / Carers may commission their own private professional reports.
 However, due to quality assurance issues, assessment for privately commissioned reports must take place off site.
 School is not able to accommodate private sector providers on site during the school day.
 Parents /Carers are at liberty to share privately commissioned reports with school but please be advised that these reports will not be used to prioritise SEND provision within school and cannot be submitted by school as supporting documents for Education, Health and Care Plans (EHC).
+School do not provide formal diagnostic dyslexia assessments for pupils.
+This assessment would only be considered if a child had an EHCP / on EHCP pathway and school had received relevant professional advice.